maximecb/uvm/README.md

 # UVM

+**NOTE: this project is very much a work in progress and not stable at this point, but I am looking for collaborators who share the vision.**

 A minimalistic virtual machine designed to run self-contained applications.
 UVM is intended as a platform to distribute programs that will not break and to combat code rot.
 It also aims to be conceptually simple, easy to understand, fun to work with and approachable to newcomers.

-**NOTE: this project is very much WIP and not ready for production, but I am looking for contributors who share the vision :)**

 ## Features